 Weavers in India

 Travelling with my husband, I had the privilege of spending a month in India this winter.
-A highlight was visiting weaver’s handlooming textiles as they have for generations.
+A highlight was visiting weavers handlooming textiles as they have for generations.
 India has a long tradition of handloom weaving.
 So much so, that it fostered the independence movement from British colonial rule led by Mahatma Gandhi.
 Inspired by Gandhi, the humble acts of spinning and weaving undermined Britain’s industrial dominance and led to the dismantling of 200 years of British colonial rule.

 In the past few generations, handloom weaving has been replaced by machine production and handlooming was becoming obsolete.
 Weavers took up other work, often in cities, leaving their traditional way of life behind.
 Recently, however, there has been a revival of handloom textiles, giving weavers new opportunities to sustain their traditional crafts and livelihoods.
+We had the opportunity to visit an organization whose mission is to train and teach young weavers and carry on the traditional livelihoods.

 Machine used to wind thread onto spools in preparation for weaving.